 Group Task - Product Management Choose a product that has been in the market for at least 5 years.
-The product should have enough information available online for research purposes.
-Write a product development plan for the chosen product.
+The product should have enough information available online for research purposes. - Write a product development plan for the chosen product.
 This plan should aim to extend the life cycle of the product and increase market share.
 Outline the strategies for marketing activities.
-This should also include a plan for post-launch evaluation and potential product improvements.
-Provide potential benefits of the product, establish metrics Document Class for Success
+This should also include a plan for post-launch evaluation and potential product improvements. - Provide potential benefits of the product, establish metrics for success

-Factors affecting brand strategy and decision making.
-Undergraduate Diploma in Business Administration Introduction stage - During the introduction stage, the main goal is to create awareness and generate interest in the product.
+Introduction stage - During the introduction stage, the main goal is to create awareness and generate interest in the product.
 The brand strategy may focus on building brand recognition and establishing the product's unique selling proposition.
-The decision-making process may involve determining the product's price, identifying the target market, and developing distribution channels.
+The decisionmaking process may involve determining the product's price, identifying the target market, and developing distribution channels.